alacritty/alacritty/README.md

   `env WAYLAND_DISPLAY= alacritty`
 - _When will Windows support be available?_ When someone has time to work on it.
   Contributors would be welcomed :).
-- _My arrow keys don't work_ It sounds like you deleted some key bindings from your config file.
+- _My arrow keys don't work_.
+It sounds like you deleted some key bindings from your config file.
 Please reference the default config file to restore them.